Civitavecchia (Rome), Italy

 Cagliari, Sardinia, Italy

 At the southern tip of the Italian island of Sardinia, nestled between the rolling hills and the sea, you’ll discover the capital, Cagliari.
-This Sardinian city is home to one of the longest beaches in Italy, Poetta Beach, and Molentargius-Saline Regional Park, well-known for its bright pink flamingo colonies.
+This city is home to one of the longest beaches in Italy, the eight-kilometre Poetta Beach, and Molentargius-Saline Regional Park, well-known for its bright pink flamingo colonies.
 Be sure to sample the local culinary specialities, including traditional dishes like malloreddus (Sardinian gnocchi) and porceddu (roast suckling pig).

 Alghero, Sardinia, Italy